 The world of remote working and flexible office space is continuing to grow as more and more businesses are realising the benefits that this way of working brings.
-Flexible workspace providers who are offering serviced offices, coworking spaces and managed private offices have responded very quickly to the Government’s guidelines on COVID-19 secure offices.
-Like many others, here at McCue House we have gone beyond the mandatory measures in order to help our members feel safe and welcome at our office spaces.
+Flexible workspace providers who are offering serviced offices, co-working spaces and managed private offices have responded very quickly to the Government’s guidelines on COVID-19 secure offices.
+Like many others, here at McCue House, we have gone beyond the mandatory measures in order to help our members feel safe and welcome in our office spaces.

 What most business owners don’t realise is that when the phrase ‘shared office’ is mentioned, people automatically think of big, open coworking spaces with little privacy.
 This is not always the case, as many serviced office providers offer a mixture of private offices alongside coworking desks.

 If you are considering making the move into a shared offices space, here are some of the main reasons which might help sway your mind.

 1. Time Is Money